vultr/vultr-marketplace/Readme.md

 ## Vultr Helper Script

-The scripts in this repository use the `vultr-helper.sh` helper functions.
+The scripts in this repository use helper functions found in [vultr-helper.sh](/helper-scripts/vultr-helper.sh).
 You can use these in your scripts and modify them as needed.
-You'll find `vultr-helper.sh` in the [helper-scripts](/helper-scripts) directory.

 ## Example Automation with Packer